minio/hperf/README.md

 ./hperf stop --hosts 1.1.1.{1...100} --id [my_test_id]
 ```

+## Analysis
+The analyze command will print statistics for the 10th and 90th percentiles and all datapoints in between.
+The format used is:
+ - 10th percentile: total, low, avarage, high
+ - in between: total, low, avarage, high
+ - 90th percentile: total, low, avarage, high

 ## Available Statistics
- - Payload Roundtrip (PMS high/low):
+ - Payload Roundtrip (RMS high/low):
-   - Payload transfer time (Milliseconds)
+   - Payload transfer time (Microseconds)
  - Time to first byte (TTFB high/low):
-   - This is the amount of time (Milliseconds) it takes between a request being made and the first byte being requested by the receiver
+   - This is the amount of time (Microseconds) it takes between a request being made and the first byte being requested by the receiver
  - Transferred bytes (TX):
    - Bandwidth throughput in KB/s, MB/s, GB/s, etc..
  - Request count (#TX):